nater0000/Chats/pages/active-grid-dreams-01.md

 Once the critical data is backed up, the OS runs its Garbage Collection algorithm on the remaining neural pointers (Synaptic Pruning).

 *   It uses a standard "Mark-and-Sweep" protocol.
-The OS scans the routing tables, looking for unreferenced or rarely used synaptic pathwaysâ€”like the color of a car that drove by at noon.
+The OS scans the routing tables, looking for unreferenced or rarely used synaptic pathways like the color of a car that drove by at noon.
 *   Because maintaining an active dynamic route costs energy, the OS intentionally increases the impedance of these unused traces, effectively zeroing out the pointers and deleting the memory to free up hardware bandwidth for the next day.

 4\.
 Dreams: Chaos Engineering and Fuzz Testing